 [[email protected] ~]$ source /curc/sw/anaconda3/latest

 You will know that you have properly activated the environment because you should see

 Follow our Anaconda documentation for steps on creating your own custom conda environment.

 (Note: we assume here that you’ve named your environment mycustomenv; please replace mycustomenv with whatever name you gave your environment!)

 5. Create your own custom kernel, which will enable you to use this environment in CURC Jupyterhub:¶

-This command will create a kernel with the name mycustomenv and the Jupyter display name mycustomenv (note that the name and display-name are not required to match the environment name – call them anything you want).
+The first command will install the ipykernel package if not installed already.
+The second command will create a kernel with the name mycustomenv with the Jupyter display name mycustomenv (note that the name and display-name are not required to match the environment name – call them anything you want).
 By specifying the